Community Recovery Program

 How to Apply

-First round of funding:
+Second round of funding:

-From September 14-21, eligible organizations may complete a brief online survey to submit a funding request and an up-to-date balance sheet.
+Eligible organizations may complete a brief online survey to submit a funding request and an up-to-date balance sheet.
 Additional materials will not be accepted.
 To help you prepare your answers prior to taking the survey, a list of questions can be found here.
 (Please note this list was updated on September 14th – please refer to the current document when preparing to submit your request).

 Victoria Foundation anticipates a high volume of funding requests that will exceed the amount available.
 Funding requests are encouraged between $5,000 and $30,000.
 Larger requests will be subject to a highly competitive process in the context of the high need of many organizations across the broad range of areas in the sector.